 3. Other Songwriting Payments

 In some cases, an independent record company might offer a songwriter a percentage of the song's eventual earnings.
-But of course, songwriting royalties are still the #1 way songwriters & lyricists earn money writing songs & lyrics.
+But songwriting royalties are still the #1 way songwriters & lyricists earn money writing songs & lyrics.

 With many different payment scenarios that are possible today for songwriters and lyricists, it really makes a lot of sense to discuss and agree upon your payment terms up-front, in all of your songwriting projects and discussions, whether you're working with Record Companies, Recording Artists, Music Producers, Agents and Managers or Music Publishers.